comparaonline/co_aspects/README.md

 ## Aspects

-For documentation on the available aspects, refer to the each aspect class located in the [aspects directory](https://github.com/comparaonline/co_aspects/tree/master/lib/co_aspects/aspects).
+For documentation on the available aspects, refer to each aspect class located in the [aspects directory](https://github.com/comparaonline/co_aspects/tree/master/lib/co_aspects/aspects).

 ## Development